old paint tins guide to paint disposal

 However, most London councils offer another collection alternative.
 City of London runs a hazardous waste collection (which includes the collection of paint) on behalf of 30 out of 32 London councils.
 The other two councils not included are Haringey and Hillingdon who advise you to either take your paint to your local HWRC or, if it’s a water-based paint, let it dry out and dispose of it with your normal rubbish.

-8. Pay a specialist
+5. Pay a specialist hazardous waste collector

 Waste removal companies disposing of paint require an upper-tier waste carrier’s license awarded by the Environment Agency - you can check if they have a valid license here.
-Upper-tier license’s registration numbers always start with the letters CBDU.
+Upper-tier licenses registration numbers always start with the letters CBDU.

-9. How long does it take paint to harden?
+a) How long does it take paint to harden?

 If you have a lot of paint, it can take a while to harden, sometimes even years.
 Because of this, we recommend adding things to the paint to speed up the process such as paint hardener, sawdust and sand.

-10. How do you dispose of paint thinner, solvents and white spirits?
+b) How do you dispose of paint thinner, solvents and white spirits?

 If you’ve decided you don’t want to keep your paint thinners, solvents or white spirits stored away for reuse, you can dispose of them in a number of different ways.
 They must be disposed of as hazardous waste - you could take it to your local civic amenity site if they accept it, you could use your council’s hazardous waste collection service or you could pay a specialist disposal contractor to dispose of it for you.